ssd-jeong/Alinea_Invest/README.md

 View to display the data.
 All of this is contained with ArticleRowView.swift.

 To view the work, I recommend downloading the project and using XCode and its iPhone simulator to build the code.
+Please ignore all directories in main other than the one named 'Alinea Clone'.
+The other directories were created by default in XCode when starting the project.
+All necessary files can be found within the 'Alinea Clone' directory.